aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 **Reconfiguration impact**.
 The wDKG phase will affect the reconfiguration process.
 For periodic reconfigurations that happen every two hours, the validators need to finish the wDKG before the next epoch starts.
 For governance proposals that require reconfiguration, the changes by the governance proposal will be buffered on-chain, and applied after the wDKG finishes and validators enter the new epoch.
 During the wDKG period, changes to the `ValidatorSet` will be rejected.
 Any future new on-chain configs need to follow the same procedure.

 **Shared secret being a group element has limited applications**.
 One limitation of the current implementation is that the shared secret of the wDKG is a group element instead of the field element.
 This means the shared secret cannot be used for other applications such as threshold decryption.

+**Constraints on validator set size/total voting power** If the validator set size is too large, or the total voting power of the validator set is too large, with small probability, the current rounding algorithm decides the wVRF parameters with the total weight being too large, which causes the wDKG transcript to be too large and exceeds some transaction limits, which leads to a stalled DKG.

+Here are some related transaction limits.
+- `max_bytes_per_write_op`: limit of the size of a single state item, 1MB currently.
+- `ValidatorTxnConfig::V1::per_block_limit_total_bytes`: limit of the total validator transaction size in one block, 2MB currently.

+**Validator set updates rejected during DKG**
+In the current design, validator set changes are not allow during DKG.
+Based on the latest mainnet simulation, it means for up to 30 secs in every 2 hours, validator set changes will fail.
+This is a new negative user experience.

 ## Future Potential